DylanMeeus/springboot_jwt_blog/_posts/2015-12-14-how-not-to-troubleshoot-bugs-by-impersonating-users.markdown

 With an identity-as-a-service infrastructure (IaaS) like [Auth0](http://auth0.com/), you get impersonation out of the box and built by security experts.
 Because you get it delivered to you as a SaaS product, you get continual security updates and improvements to it so that it becomes something that you don’t have to worry about.

-{% include tweet_quote.html quote_text="With an identity-as-a-service infrastructure (IaaS) like Auth0, you get impersonation out of the box and built by security experts." %}
+{% include tweet_quote.html quote_text="With an IaaS like Auth0, you get impersonation out of the box and built by security experts." %}

 ![Impersonation as a SaaS product](https://cdn.auth0.com/blog/how-not-to-troubleshoot/signin.png)